-Dismissal time is 2:30 PM.
+Dismissal time is 2:30 PM from the exit drive on the north side of campus.
+Entrance for this location is through the Western Hills Church entrance on Charlotte Pike.
 However, as the traffic line fills, we may dismiss students before 2:30 PM.
 Any remaining student at 3:05 PM will be sent to the front office for pick-up.
 Lower school students may not be dismissed to other parts of campus without parental authorization for pick up from an older sibling.
 K-5th students who have a sibling who is picked up at the regular dismissal time will be dismissed to the front of the Lower School during Middle School dismissal.
 If a student is not picked up by 3:10 PM, from the front of the Lower School, he/she will be sent to After Care.